3ls-it/3ls-it/README.md

 ## About 3LS-IT

 I am an independent contractor specializing in Unix systems administration and software development with a particular interest in [FreeBSD](https://www.freebsd.org).
 I am the maintainer of the Tenacity, Librewolf, and Xerces-C packages for [Termux](https://github.com/termux), an Android terminal emulator and Linux environment.
+I have also contributed to the FreeBSD port of Password Safe v1.23.

 By sponsoring my work, you can help support open source software development!

 - 🔭 I’m currently working on a Termux package of the [Password Safe](https://pwsafe.org/) password manager.
+This is turning out to be quite a challenge!
 - 🔭 I'm also working on the next release of my ChatGPT client [OpenAI Assistant](https://github.com/3ls-it/openai-assistant).
+This next release removes server-side chat artifacts when the chat has ended, or the app is exited.

 #### Using Sudo
 If you are on Ubuntu (or what ever) with passwordless, unlimited sudo, that's bad practice.
 Edit your `/etc/sudoers` to require your password.
 Please.